 the written offer and assorted supporting documents throughout the

 entire process?
-It's unlikely you or the buyer will have the skills to
+It's unlikely you or the buyer will have the skills and software to

 properly prepare the documents with all necessary standard and custom clauses.
 Thus, you'll need a lawyer to do the work, and they don't work for free.
 More expense.
 Hopefully, the